Is your Ring device successfully set up, but the connection is not stable, or your audio and video has poor quality?

 - Open the Ring app

-- Stand in the same room as your router, about 2-3 feet away, and run the test.
+- Stand in the same location as your Ring device, about 0.5m-1m away, and run the test.
+For testing accurately, make sure your front door is shut during this step.

 I have less than 2Mbps connectivity

-If you are getting less than 2Mbps you can still enjoy the Ring experience, but you may notice lower video or audio quality when using your device.
+If you are getting less than 2Mbps you can still enjoy the Ring experience, but you may notice lower video or audio quality, or potentially delayed notification, when using your device.

 I have more than 2Mbps connectivity, but my Ring device is still slow

-If you have around 2Mbps or more, we know that the connection is good and we can move forward to making sure your home network is performing as best it can.
+If you have around 2Mbps or more, we know that the connection is good, however there might be other issues related to different aspects of connectivity.
+Let's move forward to make sure your home network is performing as best it can.

 Why else could my signal be low?